OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 Example of a digitizer setting
 ------------------------------

 Here, the digitizer section of a GATE macro file is analyzed line by line.
-The readout scheme produced by this macro, which is commented on below, is illustrated in Figure 8.8.
+The readout scheme produced by this macro, which is commented on below, is illustrated in :numref:`Schema_listing`.

 .. figure:: Schema_listing.jpg
    :alt: Figure 6: Schema_listing